efueger/theme-manager/README.md

 ### License

-theme-manage is open-sourced package licensed under the MIT license
+This package is open-sourced software licensed under the MIT license.